dustinkredmond/FXTrayIcon/README.md

 The `.newAnimation()` method can also be used to replace an existing animation.

-The number after fileList is amount of time that each frame should be shown and is in milliseconds.
+The number after `fileList` is the amount of time that each frame will be shown, specified in milliseconds.

 These methods can be used to play and control the animation: